koush/docs.scrypted.app/add-camera.md

 Cameras fall into two categories: `Local` cameras and `Cloud` cameras. `Local` cameras stream on the local network, while `Cloud` cameras stream through the cloud, even if the camera is on the local network.
 Cloud cameras can also be added to Scrypted, but often have limited functionality, including: high latency streams, slow snapshots, unreliable motion detection, etc.

-Find a matching plugin for your camera and install it in Scrypted Management Console.
-If the camera is a `Local` camera, and no exact plugin can be found, try using the `ONVIF` or `RTSP` plugin (in that order).
+Find the matching plugin for your camera and install it in Scrypted Management Console.
+Multiple brands may be supported by a plugin, so check the list carefully.
+For example, Amcrest supports Dahua and some Lorex cameras.
+Hikvision supports many white labeled cameras.

+If the camera is a `Local` camera, and no compatible plugin can be found, try using the `ONVIF` or `RTSP` plugin (in that order).

 ::: tip
 When adding a camera using the appropriate `Local` camera plugin, it is recommended to log in with **admin** login credentials.
 Features such as Pan/Tilt/Zoom, codec configuration, etc, are often unavailable to a user account.
 :::

-## Amcrest/Dahua
+## Amcrest

-The `Amcrest Plugin` also supports Dahua cameras.
+The `Amcrest Plugin` also supports Dahua and some Lorex cameras.
 Supports `Two Way Audio`.
 * Install the ONVIF plugin if your camera has `Pan/Tilt/Zoom` capability.

 ## Hikvision